What does it mean if an employee is 'furloughed'

 continue to accrue annual leave whilst on furlough leave.
 Although

-that wage) of all workers who are placed on furlough leave.
-The payments
+£2,500 a month of all workers who are placed on furlough leave.
+Employers

 Being ‘furloughed’ involves a change of employment status and so the

-- Confirm the furlough leave in writing before the start of the furlough leave;
+· Confirm the furlough leave in writing before the start of the furlough

 The employment contract will not change in any other way and the employee